qmoya/swift-tap/README.md

  three different lines, compared to the one-line change we did do above.

-Now, ergonomics improve a lot if you use a parameter-less `init`, and configure the instance _a posteriori_.
+Ergonomics improve a lot if you use a parameter-less `init`, and configure the instance _a posteriori_.

 ```swift